appeler/instate/README.rst

 - **last_state**

-  - What it does:

-    - takes a pandas dataframe, the column name with the last names, and produces a dataframe with XX more columns, reflecting the number of states for which we have the data.
+    - takes a pandas dataframe, the column name for the df column with the last names, and produces a dataframe with 31 more columns, reflecting the number of states for which we have the data.

-  - Output

 - **pred_last_state**

-  - What it does:

     - takes a pandas dataframe, the column name with the last names, and produces a dataframe with XX more columns, reflecting the number of states for which we have the data.

-  - Output

 - **state_to_lang**

-    -
+    - takes a pandas dataframe, the column name with the state, and appends census mappings from state to languages

 Data
 ----

-The underlying data for the package can be accessed at: https://doi.org/10.7910/DVN/ENXOJE
+The underlying data for the package can be accessed at: https://doi.org/10.7910/DVN/ZXMVTJ

 Evaluation
 ----------

 Authors
 -------